All Episodes

 Are they funded by terrorist organizations?

-And so this lawsuit is aiming to compensate these students, compensate every student that was damaged at Columbia, because it's gonna be a class action lawsuit, so all the students will be able to participate.
+And so this lawsuit is aiming to compensate these students, compensate every student that was damaged at Columbia because it's going to be a class action lawsuit, so all the students will be able to participate.

-And then also to find out what is going behind behind the scenes of these organizations.
+And then also to find out what is going on behind the scenes of these organizations.

 Who's funding them?